 What’s the cheapest way to send an international money transfer from Australia to the USA?
-We put three major providers to the test.
+We compare MoneyGram, Western Union and PayPal.

-If you need to send money to the USA from Australia, there’s now a wide range of money transfer providers that can handle the transaction.
+If you need to send money overseas from Australia, there’s now a wide range of money transfer providers to choose from.
 From cash pickup transfers to online payments, you’re spoilt for choice when looking for a fast and affordable way to send money overseas.

 Sending $1,000 from Australia to the USA

-Malcolm wants to send $1,000 from Australia to his aunt on the west coast of the USA for her birthday.
+Malcolm sends money to the USAMalcolm wants to send $1,000 from Australia to his aunt on the west coast of the USA for her birthday.
 MoneyGram, Western Union and PayPal all offer handy online calculators that estimate the cost of the transfer, so he punches in the details of his transaction to see what each company has to offer.
 The details of his comparison are shown in the table below:

-*Based on wholesale exchange rate of 1 AUD = 0.723055 as at 8:20am, 19/05/2016.
-PayPal charges a currency conversion fee of 3.5% above the wholesale exchange rate for transfers to USD – this was used to calculate the exchange rate quoted in the table.
+*Based on wholesale exchange rate of 1 AUD = 0.760 USD as at 7 June 2017..
+PayPal charges a currency conversion fee of 3.5% above the wholesale exchange rate for transfers to USD – this was used to calculate the exchange rate quoted in the table above.

 The fees involved and the complexity of fee structures for this type of transaction shows that the values may vary depending on how much you want to transfer and what options you choose.
 This means you may need to take a closer look at each provider to work out which one offers the best deal for your circumstances.

 With more than 350,000 agent locations around the world, MoneyGram allows you to send money to over 250 countries and territories.
-The convenience of picking up cash from one of the provider’s worldwide locations makes it a popular choice, while the ability to process a transfer in around 10 minutes is another big plus.
+The convenience of picking up cash from one of the provider’s worldwide locations makes it a popular choice,with agents including 7-Eleven, Travel Money Oz and United fuel stations.